meta-flutter/meta-flutter/README.md

 roll_meta_flutter.py autogenerates all of the flutter application recipes.

+### The LICENSE operator differs between master and the release branches

+A `license_type` naming more than one license joins them with **`AND` on master** and with **`&` on wrynose, scarthgap, kirkstone and dunfell**.
+The same split applies to `LICENSE` in hand-written recipes.
+Both spellings are correct, on their own branch, and converting either way is a regression on the other -- so do not "fix" one to match the other, and take care when cherry-picking a recipe or a manifest entry between branches.

+The dividing line is oe-core commit 51c7930220 (2026-07-15, "lib/oe: Add SPDX license library").
+Before it, `license.py` recognised only `& | ( )` as
+operators, and a bare `AND` matched the license *name* pattern -- so it was read as a license called "AND" and failed.
+Since it, `AND` is the native SPDX operator; `&` is accepted only because `_substitute_legacy_license()` rewrites it, and `license.py` then warns

+    <pn>: LICENSE is using an old syntax and should be upgraded to: "..."

+exactly when that rewrite fires. master builds against oe-core `master` -- CI clones it fresh on every run -- so master needs the newer form, and the release branches, pinned to older oe-core, need the older one.

 ## Process used to update a Rust recipe

 * Update recipe SRCREV to desired version, rename recipe name to match